House And Property Deeds: A Home Buyer’s Guide

 Types Of House Deeds

 In general, there are two main types of deeds: official and private.
 Official deeds transfer ownership in a court or some type of legal proceeding, while most home sale deeds are private and take place between individuals and businesses, such as a homeowner selling their home to an individual buyer.

 General Warranty Deeds

 A general warranty deed offers the most protection for the grantee because it ensures that they have a clear right to the property.
 With this type of deed, the grantor ensures that there are no liens or previously undisclosed easements against the property and that if there are, the grantee will be compensated accordingly.

-By comparison, quitclaim deeds and special warranty deeds make no such assurances.
+By comparison, quitclaim and special warranty deeds make no such assurances.

 Special Warranty Deeds

 A special warranty deed guarantees a certain amount of protection for the grantee but not as much as a general warranty deed.
 That’s because a special warranty deed only guarantees that there are no problems with the title during the grantor’s ownership period.

 But the grantor doesn’t make any promises about the condition of the title before they owned the property.
 Banks generally offer this type of deed when they’ve become the owner of the property through foreclosure and are now selling the property to a new owner.

 A quitclaim deed is also sometimes referred to as a warranty deed.
 It offers the grantee the least amount of protection, doesn’t make any promises regarding the title and offers no legal recourse if there is a problem.